-If after the deadline for filing a declaration of intent as a write-in candidate, it appears that only one (1) qualified candidate has been nominated for a position, it is not necessary for the candidate to stand for election.
-The board of directors of the district declares the candidate elected and the secretary of the board of the district shall immediately make and deliver to such person a certificate of election.
+If after the deadline for filing a declaration of intent as a write-in candidate, it appears that there is only one (1) qualified regular or write-in candidate for a position, it is not necessary for the candidate to stand for election.
+The board of trustees of the district declares the candidate elected and the secretary of the board of the district shall immediately make and deliver to such person a certificate of election.
 (34-1407, 39-1330, Idaho Code)

+Frequently Asked Questions

+Is absentee voting allowed?

 Yes.
 Any registered elector of the hospital district may vote by absentee ballot.
 Absentee ballots must be requested in writing from the county clerk.
-To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the sixth day before the election.
+To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the eleventh day before the election.
 In-person absentee voting is available in the County Clerk's Election Office until 5 p.m. on the Friday before the election.
-(34-1002, 34-1408, Idaho Code)
+(34-1002, 34-1408, Idaho Code) What hours are polling places open?

 The polls open at 8:00 a.m. and remain open until all registered electors of that precinct have appeared and voted or until 8:00 p.m. of the same day, whichever comes first.
 However, the county clerk may, at his option, open the polls in his jurisdiction at 7:00 a.m.
-(34-1409, Idaho Code)

-Can hospital district trustees be recalled?
+(34-1409, Idaho Code) Can hospital district trustees be recalled?

 Yes.
 The provisions and procedures to recall political subdivision elected officials are outlined in Title 34, Chapter 17, Idaho Code.
-(34-1701, Idaho Code)
+(34-1701, Idaho Code) How are vacancies filled?